data-engineering-helpers/mds-in-a-box/README.md

 # Overview
 [This project](https://github.com/data-engineering-helpers/mds-in-a-box)
-intends to gather referential material and give practical hints on how to reprodce locally all-in-one modern data stack (MDS).
+intends to gather referential material and to give practical hints on how to reprodce locally all-in-one modern data stack (MDS).

-Among other uses cases, we may think of training, onboarding newcomers, testing/benchmarking some new components (_e.g._, Delta Lake vs Iceberg vs Hudi), LakeFS.
+Among other use cases, we may think of training, onboarding newcomers, testing/benchmarking some new components (_e.g._, Delta Lake vs Iceberg vs Hudi), LakeFS.